 Derivative instruments are used for trading purposes, including economic hedges of trading instruments, which are carried at fair value, and include futures, forward contracts, and options.
+Gains or losses on these derivative instruments are recognized within Trading income, net in the Statement of Operations.
 Fair values for exchange-traded derivatives, principally futures, are based on quoted market prices.
 Fair values for over-the-counter derivative instruments, principally forward contracts, are based on the values of the underlying financial instruments within the contract.
 The underlying instruments are currencies which are actively traded.